Sound propagation in realistic interactive 3D scenes with parameterized sources using deep neural operators: Results

 \section{Results}

 Four geometries, in increasing order of complexity, depicted in \autoref{fig:geometries}, have been considered to evaluate the predicted $3$D sound fields in $a)$ a cubic $2\text{ m}\times2\text{ m}\times2\text{ m}$ room with frequency-dependent boundaries, $b)$ an L-shape room with outer dimensions $3\text{ m}\times3\text{ m}\times2\text{ m}$ and frequency-dependent boundaries, $c)$ a furnished room $3\text{ m}\times3\text{ m}\times2\text{ m}$ with frequency-dependent walls, ceiling and floor, and frequency-independent furniture, and $d)$ a dome with a volume of $36\text{ m}^3$ consisting of frequency-independent boundaries.
-For all the geometries, the models are learned through a final simulation time $T=0.05$ seconds with parametric moving sources allowed to move freely inside a sub-domain of the room shown in shaded red.
+For all the geometries, the models are learned through a final simulation time $T=0.05$ seconds with parametric source positions allowed to move freely inside a sub-domain of the room shown in shaded red.
 The simulation time was chosen long enough to capture enough information to be meaningful and small enough to make the data generation and training time tractable.
-The impulse response consists of a direct/initial path followed by early reflections.
+The impulse response consists of a direct sound followed by early reflections, which plays a key role in sound perception in rooms up to about 50-100 ms \cite{kuttruff2016room, ISO3382-1} -- slightly above the simulation time in this work.
 After the sound propagates over time, the response approaches decaying Gaussian noise, referred to as late reverberation.
-Human perception strongly relies on the initial sound for sound source localization.
-In contrast, early reflections affect the perception of the source distance and loudness and the size and shape of the room.
-The so-called {\it echo threshold} is roughly below $0.08$ seconds, beyond which the sound is perceived as a separate auditory event.
-Thus, it is important to accurately model the initial and early reflections up to $0.08$ seconds \cite{geronazzo2023sonic} (slightly above the simulation time in this work).
-The late reverberation contains numerous lengthy paths and provides a sense of the overall room materials and size and could be approximated by some statistical method \cite{Raghuvanshi2014}.
+This part is known to be less crucial in sound perception and could be approximated by some statistical method \cite{Raghuvanshi2014}.

 Two experiments for the dome are performed; one where the model is trained for receiver positions in the full domain and another where the model is trained for receiver positions in $1/4$ of the domain (denoted `quarter model' in the rest of the manuscript); both cases allow for the source to move freely in the same subdomain.
 The quarter model applies a domain decomposition approach where separate DeepONets are trained on individual partitions for improved accuracy.